4d/docs/website/translated_docs/es/API/EntitySelectionClass.md

 Todo atributo de dataclass puede ser utilizado como una propiedad de una entity selection para devolver <!-- REF EntitySelectionClass.attributeName.Summary --> una "proyección" de los valores del atributo en la entity selection<!-- END REF -->.
 Los valores proyectados pueden ser una colección o una nueva selección de entidades, dependiendo de [kind](DataClassAttributeClass.md#kind) (`storage` o `relation`) del atributo.

 *   If *attributeName* kind is `storage`: `.attributeName` returns a collection of values of the same type as *attributeName*.
 *   If *attributeName* kind is `relatedEntity`: `.attributeName` returns a new entity selection of related values of the same type as *attributeName*.
-Duplications are removed (an unordered entity selection is returned).
+Se eliminan los duplicados (se devuelve una entity selection desordenada).
 *   If *attributeName* kind is `relatedEntities`: `.attributeName` returns a new entity selection of related values of the same type as *attributeName*.
-Duplications are removed (an unordered entity selection is returned).
+Se eliminan los duplicados (se devuelve una entity selection desordenada).

 When a relation attribute is used as a property of an entity selection, the result is always another entity selection, even if only one entity is returned.
 En este caso, si no se devuelve ninguna entidad, el resultado es una selección de entidades vacía.